Updated: 11/3/20 | November 3rd, 2020

 While most travel emergencies and injuries are covered by travel insurance, it’s important to know what is not covered by your plan.
 Knowledge is power, after all.

-For reference, most backpacker insurance policies do not cover:
+Most backpacker insurance policies do not cover:

-- Alcohol- and drug-related incidents.
+• Alcohol- and drug-related incidents

-- Pre-existing conditions or general check-ups.
+• Pre-existing conditions or general check-ups

-- If your visa to a destination is refused you won’t be reimbursed if you decide to cancel your trip.
+• If your visa to a destination is refused you won’t be reimbursed if you decide to cancel your trip

 The Best Backpacker Insurance Companies